saeedashraf/Snow-Ski-Resort-DMDU/README.md

 ## Outputs:
-The results of the snow model (csv format) for the case studies are collected [here](Outputs_Results).
+The results of the snow model (csv format) for the case studies are collected.
 In these analyses, no elevation bands were considered for Villars-Diablerets and Jakobshorn case studies.

 After considering elevation bands (500m) for the case study No.4 (Villars-Diableret) and No.6 ( Jakobshorn), new results were generated.